tmurrow/CustomEmoticons/readme.md

-1. Place emoticon images in your CustomEmoticons folder in Jabber

-2. Copy all <emoticon> tags from [name]_emoticonDefs.xml into your main emoticonDefs.xml file

-3. Jabber me with some test emoticons!

-Optional steps:
+# Custom Jabber Emoticons
+- Clone this repository to:
-3. Copy OrganizeEmoticons.exe into your CustomEmoticons folder in Jabber
+ - `C:\Program Files (x86)\Cisco Systems\Cisco Jabber` (delete your CustomEmoticons folder first)
+ - Or wherever you like, but you'll have to copy everything to either `...\Cisco Jabber\Emoticons` or `...\Cisco Jabber\CustomEmoticons` manually each time you pull
+- Restart Jabber
+- Enjoy!

+### Optional steps
+I've included a program to sort the xml file so that your emoticons can show up at the top, for easier selecting in the emoticon picker box.
+If you'd like to sort your emoticons, follow these steps:
+- Run `OrganizeEmoticons.exe`
+- Enter the name of the file you wish to sort (`emoticonDefs.xml`)
-4. Run it, and enter the first letter or two of your name (this sorts yours to the top of the list so you can more easily select them in Jabber)
+- According to the prompt, enter the first letter or two of your name
+- Restart Jabber
+- Enjoy!